-Be it every day chores or sporting activities, anything can cause a hip strain resulting in a lot of discomfort.
+Be it every day chores or sporting activities, anything can cause a hip strain resulting in a lot of discomforts.
 A hip strain usually occurs when the muscles attached to the hip joint are injured, strained or torn out completely.
 The hip joint is a form of ball and socket joint that undergoes wear and tear even while performing routine activities.
 The hip strain can be experienced in three different degrees, depending on the amount of damage caused to the supporting muscles.

 Look out for the following symptoms when you suspect that you have encountered a hip strain.

 - Weakness in the muscle

 - Sensing a pull in the groin area

 You can immediately perform the below sequence of steps as the first aid for hip strain or when you encounter any of the above-mentioned symptoms.

 - Rest – The immediate action that needs to taken after experiencing a hip strain is to rest and relax.
 Any further strain can cause great damage to the muscle resulting in a very high amount of pain, deteriorating the patient’s condition.